JOB OPPORTUNITY: Safehouse Youth Worker

 Only short listed candidates will be contacted for interviews.
 Thank you for your interest.

 We are committed to recruiting a diverse workforce that represents the communities we so proudly serve, while encompassing the principles of equity, inclusion and diversity.
-We strongly encourage applications from people of colour, Indigenous Peoples, persons with disabilities, people of all gender expressions and sexual orientations including queer, trans, and two-spirit people.
-In our words and actions, we recognize the challenges for those facing inequalities, while acknowledging our privilege, as we continuously strive to remove bias and reduce barriers that individuals may experience in the hiring and job-seeking process.
-We invite feedback from all applicants who apply for roles with the Agency.
+We strongly encourage applications from people of colour, Indigenous communities, persons with disabilities, gender expressions and sexual orientations including queer, trans, and two-spirit people.
+In our words and actions, we recognize the challenges for those facing inequalities, while acknowledging our privilege, as we continuously strive to remove biases and reduce barriers that individuals may experience in the hiring and job-seeking process.
+We invite feedback from all applicants who apply for roles within the Agency.

-If you require a disability-related accommodation in order to participate in the recruitment process, please email your resume and cover letter (indicating the competition number #80-22 in email subject line) outlining your interest and relevant experience to your contact information to for follow-up. **if you are an internal candidate, please indicate “Internal Candidate” in the Comments section at the bottom of the online application**
+If you require a disability-related accommodation in order to participate in the recruitment process, please email your resume and cover letter (indicating the competition number #68-23 in email subject line) outlining your interest and relevant experience to for follow-up. **if you are an internal candidate, please indicate “Internal Candidate” in the Comments section at the bottom of the online application**

 Please Note: WorkInNonProfits.ca is not affiliated with and in no way endorses or vets the organization that posted this job.
 Any links posted within the job will take you to their external site where the same disclaimer applies.